Mame gohan, or Japanese green pea rice, is a classic rice dish that is often served during the springtime when the peas are in season.

 - Dessert: Cherry Blossom Milk Pudding

 - Gather all the ingredients.
-Quickly rinse the green peas and rice and drain well (click here to learn how to rinse rice).
+Quickly rinse the green peas.
+Rinse the rice and drain well (click here to see the proper way to rinse rice).

 - Add green peas and cook for 4 minutes, or until the peas are firm but tender (eat one and you’ll see).
 Remove from the heat and let the peas cool in the cooking liquid.
 This will prevent from getting wrinkles.